ocaml/v2.ocaml.org/site/learn/libraries.md

   to check.
 The most high quality and most widely used libraries are provided as OPAM packages.

-* [GitHub](https://github.com/languages/OCaml) is an extremely popular
+* [GitHub](https://github.com/trending/ocaml) is an extremely popular
   code hosting site and very widely used amongst OCaml programmers.
 Click the link to find OCaml projects.
 Remember that many of these libraries are provided as OPAM packages, so you'll have already found them in OPAM.
-However, there are many more libraries here that people haven't pushed to OPAM for one reason or another.
+However, there are some libraries here that people haven't pushed to OPAM for one reason or another.